dyve-agency/zeitkit/README.md

 * Write monthly invoices based on your worked times
 * Manage a whole team with shared clients
 * Reporting to see how your team is doing
 * Fully fledged PDF invoice generation.
-100% compilant with German law.
+100% compliant with German law.
 * View the demo: [http://zeitkit.com](http://zeitkit.com)

 ## Screenshots